All UN jobs in Kampala, Uganda

 KNOWLEDGE AND EXPERIENCE:

-- Excellent computer and communication skills
+Excellent reporting, communication and representation skills

 How to apply: